roytang/blog/content/post/2022/04/weeknotes-04-24/index.md

       - **Metroid Dread** (Nintendo Switch): I finished this last week and [wrote some words about it](/2022/04/metroid-dread/).
       - [Eternal](/tags/EternalCardGame): Sadly, I [did not advance in this weekend's draft open](/2022/04/1517634277264961536/).
 I will admit I feel a bit frustrated that I haven't done well in any of the Arena or Eternal opens I've played so far this year, but I try to remind myself that even when I was doing Magic Grand Prixs, it took a while before I managed a day 2 finish.
 Just need to be patient and keep improving I guess?
       - [Street Fighter V](/tags/street-fighter-v): Not playing too often, but when I do, I do poorly. =/
       - [Magic Arena](/tags/MagicArena): Lots of great announcements this week for Magic, including a road-to-Pioneer format coming to Arena with New Capenna and new Premier Play paths for Arena.
-Looking forward to all of this stuff when New Capenna drops next week!
+Looking forward to when New Capenna drops next week!
 Also, since I had already broken free-to-play last weekend, I decided to go ahead and preorder the draft bundle for the coming set, since I was low on gems due to doing poorly last weekend and this was a good way to get back in it.
 Hopefully it doesn't become a habit.

 ### Media Diet